sabeydeedaya/docs/pages/dashboard/people-based-attribution.md

 ## Overview

-Branch is introducing a new and improved analytics platform for you to preview.
+Branch introduced a new and improved analytics platform for you to use.

 While the most visible impact of this change is our new and visually improved Summary Graph, it is important to understand that we have fundamentally changed the underlying model we use for counting events.
 This is the result of consistent feedback from Branch partners who have requested we provide deeper insights and clarity around campaigns powered by Branch links.
 As you want to understand the events associated with clicks on Branch links beyond the course of one user session and across all types of Branch links, we developed a new attribution engine to accurately attribute user events across interaction platforms and across channels.